UW-PREFIRE/PREFIRE_SFC/README.md

 # Running the test script(s)

-## Obtain and unpack ancillary and test data
+## Obtain and unpack any ancillary data:

-None (for this version).
+### Spectral Response Functions (SRFs)

+Spectral Response Function data (v13_2024-09-15) for the two Thermal InfraRed Spectrometer (TIRS) instruments aboard the dual NASA PREFIRE mission CubeSats are needed for this software package.
+A zip-archive file containing that data can be downloaded from [here](https://zenodo.org/records/16638853).

+To install the downloaded SRF data:

+(1) Extract (unzip) the two SRF files from the downloaded zip-archive file.

+(2) Put them both in the `dist/ancillary/` directory.

+### Additional ancillary data

+Various additional ancillary data files are needed for this software package.
+A zip-archive file containing that data can be downloaded from [here](https://zenodo.org/records/17081695).

+To install the downloaded ancillary data:

+(1) If needed, copy the downloaded zip-archive file to the `dist/` subdirectory within this software package.
+Then change directory to that same `dist/` subdirectory within this software package.

+(2) Extract (unzip) the downloaded zip-archive file, which should automatically put the extracted files into the `ancillary/` subdirectory.

-### Prepare the test input and output directories:
+## Prepare the test input and output directories:

 `cd test;`